aburgin329/Stoplight/End User Documentation.md

 - **Manual Controls:**
  A button for **Manual Cycle** (to manually step through the light sequence).

-- **Off Modal:**
+- **Off pop up:**
- When the system is off, an overlay modal appears with the message:
+ When the system is off, an overlay pop up appears with the message:
  > "System is powered off.
 Press 'Turn On' to power on."
  In this state, only the **"Turn On"** button is active.